3 RobotZero Modules Description

 3.1.3 debug.h

-Implements a sophisticated debug message system that stores strings in Flash memory instead of RAM, using PROGMEM
+Implements a debug message system that stores strings in Flash memory instead of RAM, using PROGMEM

 for optimal memory usage.
 This approach ensures that debug capabilities don’t impact the robot’s limited RAM resources.